 The National Archives 2016–17 Multicultural Access and Equity report included specific Archives initiatives of outreach immigration touring exhibitions, a joint Archives and Australian Historical Association scholarship being awarded for Chinese merchants thesis work, visiting international delegations and cultural tours for diplomatic corps.

-Initiatives planned for 2017–19 focus on exhibitions, projects featuring shared documentary history with partner countries and providing greater web based access for linguistically diverse clients.
+Initiatives for 2017–19 focus on exhibitions, projects featuring shared documentary history with partner countries and providing greater web based access for linguistically diverse clients.